To help you prepare for this special extended weekend, please read this page of important information, links, and

 The application for graduation can be found in a student's OneUF: https://registrar.ufl.edu/services/degreeapp

 In the application, there is a box that asks the degree applicant whether UF has permission to print their name in the commencement program.
 If the box is not marked "yes" by the applicant, we cannot print the name of the candidate in the commencement program.

 Please note, due to printing deadlines, we gather names for the commencement program the week after the degree application deadline.
 This is also when we collect the honors status of our candidates (cum laude, etc.).
 If a candidate does not apply for graduation on time, or if their honors status changes during the second part of the semester, we cannot guarantee them to be accurately reflected in the commencement program.

 - University Wide Commencement Instructions

 6pm- Arrive on Reitz Union Lawn, assemble with college

 Assemble with your college for the procession into Ben Hill Griffin Stadium.
-In each college section, those earning a doctoral degree will be in front, those earning a master’s or specialist’s degrees will be in front; those earning bachelor’s degrees will be behind them.
+In each college section, those earning a doctoral degree will be in front, those earning a master’s or specialist’s degrees will be in the middle, those earning bachelor’s degrees will be in the back.

-Families can begin entering the stadium by 5:30pm, they should be finding their seats there, not joining you in the Reitz Lawn area.
+Families can begin entering the stadium at 5:30pm, they should be finding their seats there, not joining you in the Reitz Lawn area.

 6:40pm- Faculty marshals will begin moving colleges into position